openweb3-io/miniapps/apps/docs/platform/methods.md

   },
 });

-window.parent.postMessage(data, 'https://web.telegram.org');
+window.parent.postMessage(data, 'https://web.openweb3.org');
 ```

-This code will make the Telegram [BackButton](back-button.md) appear.
+This code will make the Openweb3 [BackButton](back-button.md) appear.

 ## Desktop and Mobile

 Unlike the web, desktop and mobile applications use a bit more unusual way of calling methods.
 Both
-of these platforms will create a global function `window.TelegramWebviewProxy.postEvent`.
+of these platforms will create a global function `window.Openweb3WebviewProxy.postEvent`.

 As the first argument, this function accepts the event name.
 The second one - the parameters object,
 converted to a string.
 Here is how it works: